Connor Scott

 Editor - English Editing Service

-With regard scientific papers, MogoEdit provides two editing models: standard polishing and in-depth editing.
+With regards to scientific papers, MogoEdit provides two editing models: standard polishing and in-depth editing.
 Standard paper polishing mainly focuses on correcting errors in language, including word use, expressions, grammar, and sentence structure.

 Recent Publications